jethornton/rpi/docs/source/gstreamer.rst

   sudo apt install filezilla

-Now we can test Gstreamer out at the command line to make sure everything is ok.
+Now we can test Gstreamer out to make sure everything is ok.
 You must use the full path to the mp3 file.
 ::